 Weekend Islamic School

-The Weekend Islamic School offers preschool, elementary, and middle school level Islamic Studies and Arabic language instruction.
+The Weekend Islamic School offers preschool, elementary, middle, and high school level Islamic Studies and Arabic language instruction.
 We operate under the guidance of the Islamic Society of Vermont.
-The school’s objective is to provide young children with a comprehensive curriculum that develops and expands their knowledge about Islam and the Arabic language.
+The school’s objective is to provide young children and young adults with a comprehensive curriculum that develops and expands their knowledge about Islam and the Arabic language.
 The education process of the school is conducted within the guidelines of Islamic values and ethics that emphasize respect for all.

 Weekend Islamic School of Vermont Story